GoogleCloudPlatform/nodejs-docs-samples/run/system-package/README.md

 # Cloud Run System Package Sample

-This sample shows how to use a CLI tool installed as a system package as part of a web service.
+This sample shows how to use a CLI tool(graphviz) installed as a system package as part of a web service.

 Use it with the [Using system packages tutorial](https://cloud.google.com/run/docs/tutorials/system-packages).